August 27th, 2024

 Thank you Germany for helping fund open source.

-By @ruthmarx - about 2 months
+By @ruthmarx - 3 months

 This seems like a strange use of money, surely?
 Nothing against FreeBSD, but Linux is where most of the focus already is.
 People using FreeBSD are doing so due to preference or legitimate need due to their software somehow specifically being BSD dependents.